-If you want to carry out a project from the very first step to the very last, it is best to start with Chapter 6 "Carrying out a project".
-This chapter cleans clear-cut practical steps - divided into activities - that take you through this process.
-This step-by-step plan refers to Chapter 5 on drawing up a project plan.
+If you want to carry out a project from the very first step to the very last, it is best to start with Chapter 5 "How to do a project - The P6-method".
+This chapter will take you through the process, with each of the six steps broken down into individual tasks.